Heating Tune Up and Furnace Maintenance Service Company

 So if it’s super chilly outside and there’s an arctic blast blowing, your house will cool down so much while the heat’s off, that when you get home and turn the heat back on to bring your house back to a comfortable temperature, you will cause your unit to work harder, use excessive amounts of energy and cost you more money than if you only turned your thermostat down 10 degrees or so while you were away.

-Certainly having a programmable or smart thermostat makes these kind of regular temperature adjustments much easier to maintain.
+Certainly having a programmable or smart thermostat makes this kind of regular temperature adjustments much easier to maintain.

 A programmable thermostat can regulate household temperature according to your activity, sleep and work schedule.
 You can program your thermostat to change the temperature about half an hour before you wake up in the morning, leave for work, arrive home from work, and go to sleep at night.